-- Send message by MxMessageSystem - Check this item and select a message to be send to the MxMessageSystem accordingly.
-If required add custom JSON parameters to the message.
+Check this item and select a message to be sent to the MxMessageSystem accordingly.
+If required, add custom JSON parameters to the message.

 Enter a file name in the blank, e.g. image.jpg.
 The uploaded image's file name format can be set in this section.
 Please select the one that meets the requirements.